 If you fancy getting a little culture, head along to the Migration Museum and learn about the early days of South Australia.
-Located at 82 Kintore Avenue, it's right in the heart of the city – so it'll be easy to drive to in your rental car from Adelaide.
+Located at 82 Kintore Avenue, it’s right in the heart of the city – so it’ll be easy to drive to in your car hire Adelaide wide.

 While you’re here, you should definitely visit the ‘Immigration in the Twentieth Century’ exhibition.
 This contains artefacts and stories from different stages in South Australia’s history, and gives a detailed overview of the massive impact this period had on Adelaide.